 25% are abused by family

-6% are abused by someone the victim knew and trusted
+6% are abused by someone they knew and trusted

-The human trafficking industry preys on homeless youth and exploits the lack of youth homeless shelter beds, as a way to lure young people in.
-Human traffickers manipulate the young and homeless by telling them that shelters are full, followed by the proceeding questions: “Where are you going to go?
+The human trafficking industry preys on homeless youth and exploits the lack of youth homeless shelter beds.
+They will offer a place to sleep as a way to lure young people into “the industry.”
+Human traffickers manipulate the young and homeless by telling them that shelters are full, followed by proceeding questions such as “Where are you going to go?
 Why don't you come with me?”

 If we want to fight human trafficking, we cannot afford to cut services for the homeless youth.

-According to federal law, all children engaging in prostitution are human trafficking victims - therefore there is no such thing as a “child prostitute”.
-Despite this, far too many children are sexually exploited and do not know how to escape the vicious cycle.
+According to federal law, all children engaging in prostitution are human trafficking victims - therefore there is no such thing as a “child prostitute.”
+Far too many children are sexually exploited and do not know how to escape the vicious cycle.

-If a pimp forces a person to engage in sex for money against his or her will at any time, whether through threats, coercion or physical violence, he or she is a human trafficking victim, regardless of initial consent.
+If a pimp forces a person to engage in sex for money against his or her will at any time, whether through threats, coercion or physical violence, he or she is a human trafficking victim, whether or not there was initial consent.

-Most human trafficking victims are not in chains.
+Most human trafficking victims are not in literal chains.
 Pimps can use psychological and emotional coercion to control their victims.
 Many victims are traumatically bonded to their pimps, and despite enduring horrific violence, believe they are loved by them.
-Such cases of stockholm syndrome amongst victims of human trafficking is not uncommon.
+Such cases of Stockholm Syndrome among victims of human trafficking is not uncommon.

-Boys fall victim to human trafficking too.
+Boys fall victim to human trafficking as well as girls.
 Just like girls, the exact number of trafficked boys is unknown; and boys are often less likely to ask for help.

 LGBTQ youth are at especially high risk for human trafficking victimization.
 Transgender youth often feel that commercial sex is their only option, because employers often discriminate against them.